 To learn more

 To learn more about The Secret Product Manager Handbook, check out the book trailer (inserted above, as well).
 Download a sample chapter.
-Or simply go ahead and pre-order.
-(The link on that page includes a nice little discount for pre-ordering.)
-And as with all book launches nowadays, there will be bonuses if you pre-order.
+Or simply go ahead and order your own copy.

 Thank you for writing this, Nils.
 Wish I’d had this when I started out.
 Can’t wait to dig into it.